Planck 2015 results. XXIV. Cosmology from Sunyaev-Zeldovich cluster counts: Modelling cluster counts

 \citet{planck2014-a36} discusses completeness checks in greater detail.
-One possible source of bias is the presence of correlated IR emission from cluster member galaxies. \citet{planck2014-a29} suggests that IR point sources may contribute significantly to the cluster SED at the Planck frequencies, especially at higher redshift.
+One possible source of bias is the presence of correlated IR emission from cluster member galaxies. \citet{planck2014-a29} suggests that IR point sources may contribute significantly to the cluster SED at the \Planck\ frequencies, especially at higher redshift.
 The potential impact of this effect warrants further study in future work.

-This gives us different estimations of the selection function for MMF3 and the intersection catalogues.
+We thus have different estimations of the selection function for MMF3 and the intersection catalogues.
 We test the sensitivity of our cosmological constraints to the selection function in the Appendix by comparing results obtained with the different methods and catalogues.
 We find that our results are insensitive to the choice of completeness model (Fig~\ref{fig:erf_qa}), and we therefore adopt the analytical ERF completeness function for simplicity throughout the paper.